 Main items of school equipment, for example computers, laptops and other equipment are security marked.
 The school utilises a payment system which has minimised the need for any cash to be sent into school by parents.
-No petty cash is kept on the premises but if money is received it is banked immediately.
+Any petty cash on the premises is kept in the safe but money is banked regularly.